CFTR inhibitory factor

-The CFTR inhibitory factor (Cif) is a protein virulence factor secreted by the Gram-negative bacteria Pseudomonas aeruginosa and Acinetobacter nosocomialis.
+The CFTR inhibitory factor (Cif) is a protein virulence factor secreted by the Gram-negative bacteria Pseudomonas aeruginosa, Acinetobacter nosocomialis, and possibly Acinetobacter baumannii.
 Discovered at Dartmouth Medical School, Cif is able to alter the trafficking of select ABC transporters in eukaryotic epithelial cells, such as the cystic fibrosis transmembrane conductance regulator (CFTR), and P-glycoprotein by interfering with the host deubiquitinating machinery.
-By promoting the ubiquitin-mediated degradation of CFTR, Cif is able to phenocopy cystic fibrosis at the cellular level.
-The cif gene is transcribed as part of a 3 gene operon, whose expression is negatively regulated by CifR, a TetR family repressor.
+By promoting the ubiquitin-mediated degradation of CFTR, Cif is able to phenocopy (mimick the effect of) cystic fibrosis at the cellular level.
+It acts as a epoxide hydrolase.

+The cif gene in Pseudomonas aeruginosa is transcribed as part of a 3 gene operon morB-(unnamed MFS transporter)-cif, whose expression is negatively regulated by CifR, a TetR family repressor, a gene placed immediately upstream of the operon, transcribing in an opposite direction.
+The binding site for CifR is in the intergenic space between CifR and morB, causing a repression of transcription in both directions.
+The repression is released in the presence of epoxides.
+The Acinetobacter homolog is largely similar, except the operon only contains two genes, morB-cif.